Fungi World: Welcome to the beautiful world of Fungi photography

 • Pholiota flammans Blidworth Wood, Nottinghamshire, (July 2011)

-Cap-4-8 cm bright yellow with scales which can overhang the margin edge.
+Cap 4-8 cm bright yellow with scales which can overhang the margin edge.
 Gills also yellow becoming darker at maturity.
 Stem concolourous and as scaly as the cap.
 Ring ragged and difficult to observe.
 Solitary or in small groups on stumps of coniferous trees.
-This one was hidden under leaf litter
+This one was hidden under leaf litter.
+Rare.

 • Pholiota flammans Blidworth Wood, Nottinghamshire, (July 2011)